-We are determined to continue reducing the number of incidents and injuries and expect our years of favorable safety progress to continue with strong efforts on building a culture, supportive of psychological and physical safety.
-To enable learning from the past and avoid accidents in the future, all employees at KONE are encouraged to actively report safety occurrences and have access to our global safety incident reporting tool, KONE Safety Solution (KSS).
-The number of near misses recorded in KSS increased by 17% (22%) compared to 2021.
+To support learning from the past and avoid accidents in the future, all employees at KONE are encouraged to actively report safety occurrences and have access to our global safety incident reporting tool, KONE Safety Solution (KSS).
+In 2023, the number of near misses recorded in KSS increased by 4% (17%) compared to 2022.
 As the quantity of the reported near misses is steadily on a good level, we continued driving the quality, investigation and analysis of our near miss and incident reports, as well as improving data utilization, transparency, and sharing lessons learned.
+Monthly safety performance follow-up was carried out in every area, in global safety meetings, and by the Executive Board.